-The Windows operating system includes an Onscreen Keyboard whose executable is osk.exe.
-It is a part of the Ease of Access feature of Wind0ws, which you can operate with the help of you mouse, instead of the physical keyboard.
+The Windows operating system includes an On-Screen Keyboard whose executable is osk.exe.
+It is a part of the Ease of Access feature of Wind0ws 10/8, which you can operate with the help of your mouse instead of the physical keyboard.
 In one of our earlier posts, we have seen how to use the Windows computer without a keyboard or mouse.
-Today, we will have a slightly more detailed look at the Onscreen keyboard in Windows 8, its settings and options and how to enable the Numeric key pad.
+Today, we will have a slightly more detailed look at the On-Screen Keyboard in Windows 11/10, its settings and options, and how to enable the Numeric keypad.

-Control Panel\All Control Panel Items\Ease of Access Center
+Control Panel > All Control Panel Items > Ease of Access Center

 When here, click on Start On-Screen Keyboard.

-To start the onscreen keyboard, you can also go the the Windows 8 Start Screen, type osk.exe and hit Enter.
+To start the on-screen keyboard, you can also go to the Windows Start Search, type osk.exe and hit Enter.

 You can use your mouse cursor to click on the buttons and operate the keys.
-Note that you cannot use touch with the Onscreen keyboard.
-For that, Windows 8 offers the Touch Keyboard on touch devices.
+Note that you don’t need a Touch device to use the On-Screen Keyboard.
+Windows offers the Touch Keyboard on touch devices.